 - It is a tablet, digital notepad (with Apple Pencil), and “laptop” (with Magic Keyboard) in one

 1) iPad Pro

-As the best digital notebook in general and the best for business, the iPad Pro has many features that make it stand out.
+As the best digital notebook in general and the best for business, the iPad Pro has many features like apple notes that make it stand out.
 It has a large 12.9-inch Liquid Retina display, which is perfect for writing or sketching.

 One downside of the iPad Pro is its price.
-It is one of the most expensive digital notepads on the market.
+If you are on a budget, this is one of the most expensive digital notepads on the market.

 Psst.. make sure you get the 2nd generation Apple Pencil.